Data has become a power source for businesses to create more targeted campaigns, generate more leads, and show ads to users.

 CCPA applies to any business that meets the following criteria:

 Generating a gross annual revenue of more than $25 million;

-Buy, receive, or sell the personal information of 50,000 or more California’s residents, households, or devices;
+Buy, receive, or sell the personal data of 50,000 or more California’s residents, households, or devices;

 Derive 50% or more of their annual revenue from selling PI of California residents.